splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 If your metrics endpoint is different than the default value, set the ``OTEL_EXPORTER_OTLP_METRICS_ENDPOINT`` environment variable.
 See :ref:`advanced-java-otel-configuration` for more information.

+If you activate memory profiling, metrics collection is activated automatically and cannot be deactivated.

+.. note:: Metrics ingest might result in increased data ingest costs.
 To deactivate metrics collection, set the ``OTEL_METRICS_EXPORTER`` environment variable or the ``-Dotel.metrics.exporter`` property to ``none``.

-.. note:: If you activate memory profiling, metrics collection is activated automatically and cannot be deactivated.

 .. _enable_automatic_logs_collection:

 Logs collection
 ---------------------------------------

 By default, the Java agent injects trace and span metadata automatically into logs.
 The agent then sends the annotated logs to the OpenTelemetry Collector, which exports them to Splunk Observability Cloud.
+For more information on trace-log correlation, see :ref:`correlate-traces-with-logs-java`.

+.. note:: Logs ingest might result in increased data ingest costs.
 To deactivate logs collection, set the ``OTEL_LOGS_EXPORTER`` environment variable or the ``-Dotel.logs.exporter`` property to ``none``.

-For more information on trace-log correlation, see :ref:`correlate-traces-with-logs-java`.

 .. _ignore_endpoints_java: